Classical Electrodynamics of Extended Bodies: Historical Review

 The problems associated with the radiation reaction, the 4/3 problem, pre-acceleration, etc., continue to receive some attention in the literature.
 See the following references for examples from the 21$^{\rm st}$ century\cite{medina2006,rohrlich2008,aguirregabiria2006,essen2015,ferris2011,heras2003,rohrlich2000,rohrlich2001,steane2015,steane2015b,steane2015c,villarroel2002}.
 Ref.~\cite{rohrlich1997} has a concise historical overview of the problem.

 A full history and detailed treatment of the spherical shell, with a description of the cause of these paradoxes may be found in a comprehensive monograph by Arthur Yaghjian\cite{yaghjian}.
-In particular it's worth noting, the pre-acceleration (pre-deceleration) issue can be traced to the fact that ``turning on'' a force creates a non-analytic point in the force as a function of time, which invalidates the derivation of the equations of motion.
-If the force is analytic as a function of time, no pre-acceleration appears in the point charge limit\cite{yaghjian}.
-In reality, it is impossible to truly instantaneously turn on a force, so this is more an issue with the model of a force ``turning on'' instantaneously rather than an inherent problem with electromagnetic theory.
+In particular it's worth noting, the pre-acceleration issue can be traced to the fact that ``turning on'' a force creates a non-analytic point in the force as a function of time, which invalidates the derivation of the equations of motion.
+If the force is analytic as a function of time, no pre-acceleration appears in the point-charge limit\cite{yaghjian}.
+The remainder of the problems are due to two missing items in electromagnetic theory: the bare mass of electromagnetic charge and a suitable binding force to bind a compact charge together.

-It is an interesting fact of relativity and electrodynamics, that one has less freedom in choosing the problems one can treat than in general classical mechanics, such as ``turning on'' a force.
-Most strikingly, one cannot consistently consider the dynamics of a charged object without appropriately balancing the forces on its constituent parts.
-The idea of considering a blob of charge, without considering what binds it together, yields inconsistent equations of motion.
+It is an interesting fact of relativity and electrodynamics, that one has less freedom in choosing the problems one can treat than in general classical mechanics, such as instantaneously ``turning on'' a force (although conceptually possible, it's difficult to think a real relativistically valid force can turn on instantly).
+Most strikingly, one cannot consistently consider the dynamics of a charged object without appropriately balancing the forces on its constituent parts and knowing its internal mass density.
+The idea of considering a blob of charge, without considering what it is made of and what binds it together, yields inconsistent equations of motion.

-One may attempt to model a certain structure, like the rigid sphere, and add in what the binding force must have been after the fact.
+One may attempt to model a certain structure, like the rigid sphere, and after the fact, add in what the binding force must have been, and state what it's bare mass must have been.
 However, this inherently violates causality, since the binding force is required to react across the entire object instantaneously.